Adalab/bda-modulo-3-evaluacion-final-patriciamromero/readme.md

 # Evaluation mod III

-This project was requested after the assessment of the Bootcamp at Adalab for module 3.
-In this module we've studied the EDA processes, Pandas methods, transform and cleaning methods, visualisations, analysis, ETL and pipeline, and A/B testing.
+This project was requested due to the evaluation of the Adalab bootcamp for module 3.
+In this module we've studied the EDA processes, Pandas methods, transformation and cleansing methods, visualisations, analysis, ETL and pipeline, and A/B testing.

 ## Structure

-In order to make the information clearer, each exercise has its own carpet with a py-file and a read-me containing the steps taken, the choices made and a brief explanation of the data.
-These may have some variations depending on the type of exercise and own needs.
+To make the information clearer, each exercise has its own carpet with a py-file and a read-me containing the steps taken, the choices made and a brief explanation of the data.

 ## In detail

 This repository explores the data provided by an imaginary customer of an airline company.
-An analysis and research has been carried out to observe their customers' insights.
+An analysis and research has been carried out to observe the insights of their customers.

-Contains the followed folders:
+Contains the following folders:

-- ab_testing: It holds the python file with the code and a markdown (readme.md) with the main conclussions.
+- ab_testing: This contains the Python file with the code and a markdown (readme.md) with the main conclusions.
-- analysys: It hold the code in which there is the data analysis made in order to get the questions provided answered.
-There is also a markdown incluiding the explanatio of this data and some recommendations for next steps.
+- analysys: It contains the code that analyses the data to answer the questions raised.
+There is also a markdown with the explanation of this data and some recommendations for the next steps.
-- etl: sop folder with the files used for each step in the process (extract.py load.py transform_clean.py) load py does not contain any code it is just an aproximation of what steps may be included in it.
+- etl: sup folder with the files used for each step in the process (extract.py load.py transform_clean.py) load py does not contain any code, it is just an approximation of what steps might be included.
 In main.py there is the main code used for the etl.
-There is also a readme given further detail in the process.
+There is also a readme which gives further details on the process.
-- files: this folder contains two folders (in: the csv given, on: the csv obtained after transforming the data).
+- files: this folder contains two folders (in: the given csv, on: the csv obtained after transforming the data).
-- workspace: contains three jupyter notebooks used to train and practice each stage of the exercice.
+- workspace: contains three Jupyter notebooks used for training and practising each stage of the exercise.

 ### Steps

-1 - EDA & Data cleansing
+1 - EDA & data cleansing

-This was the first approach to the data provided by the client in order to detect errors, patterns,... and to give this data a proper structure to work with.
+This was the first approach to the data provided by the client in order to detect errors, patterns, etc. and to give this data a proper structure to work with.

-If necessary, the data was cleaned in order to be able to work with it better and with the aim of carrying out a better reacher and analysis of the data so that the right conclusions can be provided to the client.
+The data was cleaned to make it easier to work with, aiming for a better understanding and analysis of the data in order to provide the client with the right conclusions.

 2 - Visualisation and conclusions

-In this second stage, the questions raised by the client were answered and some additional and brief side comments were provided to help understand the information.
+In this second stage, the questions raised by the client were answered and some additional and brief comments were added to help understand the information.

-Some considerations for the future steps were made, as these may help the company to get to know its customers much better and provide them a better service, for example.
+Some considerations for future steps were made, as these could help the company to get to know its customers much better and to provide them with a better service, for example.

 3- A/B testing

-Finally, an A/B test was performed to explore the level of education of the more frequent travellers and determine if there are any patterns or connections within the education and the flights booked.
+Finally, an A/B test was carried out to explore the level of education of the more frequent travellers and to see if there were any patterns or correlations between education and flights booked.